Skip to main content

 The debt-to-income ratio for Purdue University Northwest graduates is approximately 0.36.
 This is calculated by dividing the median debt of $21,229 by the one-year earnings of $58,694.

-Based on the provided data, the break-even point, or the time it takes for a graduate to earn back the cost of tuition, is less than one year.
-This is determined by dividing the tuition cost of $8,419 by the one-year earnings of $58,694.
+Based on the provided data, the break-even point for tuition is less than one year.
+This is calculated by dividing the tuition cost of $8,419 by the one-year earnings of $58,694.

 Generated from College Scorecard & IPEDS data